David Lack: Career and research

-Lack was committed to pacificism and debated the philosophy even during his Dartington days with the founder of the college, Leonard Knight Elmhirst.
-During World War II Lack however served with a British Army unit called the Army Operational Research Group on the Orkney Islands working on radar use.
+Lack was committed to pacifism and debated the philosophy even during his Dartington days with the founder of the college, Leonard Knight Elmhirst.
+During World War II Lack however served with a British Army unit called the Army Operational Research Group on the Orkney Islands, working on radar use.
 During this work he met other biologists who had been inducted into the war including George Varley, an entomologist who introduced him to the idea of density-dependent regulation of animal populations.
 Lack's observations on spurious echoes produced by birds would later allow him to establish the field of radar ornithology to study bird migration.
 Lack was released from wartime duty in August 1945 so as to take a position to as Director (succeeding W.B.
 Alexander) of the Edward Grey Institute of Field Ornithology at Oxford University, a position that he held until his death in 1973.

 Lack's work in ornithology was almost entirely based on studies of the living bird.
-He was one of the pioneers of life-history studies in Britain, especially those based on quantitative approaches, when some traditional ornithologists of the time were focussing their studies on morphology and geographic distribution.
+He was one of the pioneers of life-history studies in Britain, especially those based on quantitative approaches, when some traditional ornithologists of the time were focusing their studies on morphology and geographic distribution.
 Lack's major scientific research included work on population biology and density dependent regulation.
 His work suggested that natural selection favoured clutch sizes that ensured the greatest number of surviving young.
 This interpretation was however debated by V.C.
 Wynne-Edwards who suggested that clutch size was density-independent.
 This was one of the earliest debates on group selection.
 Lack's studies were based on nidicolous birds and some recent studies have suggested that his findings may not hold for other groups such as seabirds.

 As a mentor for numerous doctoral students, Lack followed a hands-off method, letting students decide their own research topics.
 He encouraged students to sort out their ideas and find the "simplest explanation, which was probably best."
 He would make students work on their papers and give only one reading to their thesis asking them to choose either a draft or a final version to submit.

-He wrote numerous papers in ornithological journals, and had a knack of choosing memorable titles: he once claimed to have single-handedly caused the renaming of a group of birds through the submission of a scientific paper with the title "Territory and Polygamy in a Bishop".
+He wrote numerous papers in ornithological journals, and had a knack of choosing memorable titles; he once claimed to have single-handedly caused the renaming of a group of birds through the submission of a scientific paper with the title "Territory and Polygamy in a Bishop".
 This 1935 publication was subsequently titled "Territory and polygamy in a bishop bird, Euplectes hordeacea hordeacea (Linn.)" in the journal Ibis as the journal editor felt that the title might cause misunderstanding.